juntagrico/juntagrico/README.md

 You might run this with `make`, which will additionally open the URL on your browser.

+### Create admin user

+Use following command to create a super user, if not yet available:

+    manage.py createsuperuser

 ### Create loco for admin user

 The first time you try to login with the initial admin user you will